HP Pavilion dv8t-1100 CTO Entertainment Notebook PC support

 Resolving and Preventing Viruses on Your Computer (Windows 7, Vista, XP)

-This document applies to HP and Compaq computers.
+This document applies to HP and Compaq computers with Windows 7, Vista, and XP.

 This document explains differences between viruses, helps in removing viruses, and offers suggestions for preventing future viruses.